HMRC has given us a comprehensive update on the R&D Tax Credits scheme. Here’s everything you need to know.

 Secondly, it’s now clear how well-equipped HMRC is to deal with the lockdown.
 Sticking to this target, even as its entire staff made the transition to remote working, shows HMRC’s adaptability and commitment to the SME scheme.

-Now this period of peak disruption has passed, it should be full steam ahead.
+Now this period of peak disruption has passed, it’s full steam ahead for HMRC.

 Note: While HMRC’s update didn’t mention the RDEC scheme, we assume it is also running normally.